qfilip/js-minis/README.md

 Name | Description
 -----|------------
 Neslotter | Slot machine... with nes-css
-Webank | It involves transactions
+Webank | It involves transactions or something